elliewix/humanities-python-tour/README.md

 Always feel free to file an issue to report a problem or ask a question.
 PRs are also welcome if you are comfortable with that.

+# Attribution

+Attribution for the data used in this lesson:

+> Transcribed by Gabriel Moshenska (gmoshenska@yahoo.co.uk) and released under a CC-By license.
+> This data is further described in the following data paper:
+Moshenska, G. 2012.
+Selected Correspondence from the papers of Thomas Pettigrew (1791-1865), Surgeon and Antiquary.
+Journal of Open Archaeology Data 1(2), DOI: http://dx.doi.org/10.5334/4f913ca0cbb89